BitcoinDesign/Guide/guide/resources/code-resources.md

 ## Bitcoin UI Kit packages

-The Bitcoin UI Kit is a great resource for designing bitcoin products.
-While the main effort is on the design components and Figma files, there are a couple of code implementations by community memebers that make adopting the designs in the guide much easier.
+The [Bitcoin UI Kit](https://www.bitcoinuikit.com) is a great resource for designing bitcoin products.
+While the main effort is on the design components and design source files, there are a couple of code implementations by community members that make adopting the designs in the guide much easier.

 - Bitcoin UI for [Swift](https://github.com/reez/WalletUI)
 - Bitcoin UI for [Flutter](https://pub.dev/packages/bitcoin_ui_kit)